JennyHuang19/personal-site/content/authors/admin/_index.md

 I am a third year PhD student studying machine learning at MIT, working in the department of [Electrical Engineering and Computer Science](https://www.eecs.mit.edu/) with Professor [Tamara Broderick](https://tamarabroderick.com/).
 My work is supported by the Amazon AI Research Innovation Fellowship and has been supported by the MIT Presidential and Quad Fellowships.

-Recently, I’m a research intern at IBM, where I'm working on routing strategies to allocate inference-time LM compute dynamically.

 In my free time, I enjoy writing in coffee shops and rummaging through Cambridge bookstores as well as playing volleyball and signing up for dance classes on a whim!

 {style="text-align: justify;"}